fabric8io/fabric8/docs/profiles.md

 #### Importing and exporting profiles

-There are cases where you have put quite a lot of effort in creating the profiles that much your needs and you want to store them somewhere.
+There are cases where you have put quite a lot of effort in creating the profiles, so much that you want to package them up so that they can be stored or shared.
 A good example is when you move from the development environment to the staging or the production environment.
 You simply just don't want to go over the process of creating the profiles again.
 For such cases Fabric allows you export your profiles in text and also import them back.
 So you can safely store them or even import them to a version control system.

-To export the Fabric profiles you can use the [fabric:export](commands/fabric-export.html)
+To export the Fabric profiles you can use the [fabric:profile-export](commands/fabric-export.html)

          fabric:profile-export